MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppVM.md

 ```

 ## DESCRIPTION
-The **Get-AzureRemoteAppVM** cmdlet gets the virtual machines created under an azure_2 RemoteApp collection for session hosting.
+The **Get-AzureRemoteAppVM** cmdlet gets the virtual machines created under an Azure RemoteApp collection for session hosting.

 ## EXAMPLES